apresdev/apres-terraform/modules/aws/rds/ALARMS_RUNBOOK.md

 ## CPU Utilization

-In both serverless and provisioned scenarios, first look at Performance Insights to determine if which SQL queries are contributing to the high CPU Utilization and require tuning.
+In both serverless and provisioned scenarios, first look at Performance Insights to determine which SQL queries are contributing to the high CPU Utilization and require tuning.

 In a serverless configuration, if `serverless` is set to true, the CPU Utilization is calculated